Houston, TX, Game Programming Schools

 Associate of Applied Science Degree in Digital Gaming & Simulation for Programmers

-The associate's degree in computer programming-applications development is one of six specialization programs.
-Other specializations include Microsoft C++, Microsoft Visual Basic.NET, Java, ORACLE application development, ORACLE database administration and Unix (Linux platforms).
-The applications development specialization teaches students the skills necessary to produce sustainable codes through the whole software life cycle, as well as estimating, design specifications, programming languages, coding, testing, integration and functional specifications.
+The associate's degree in computer programming-applications development has three specialization programs: Microsoft C++, Microsoft C# and Java.
+The applications development degree teaches students the skills necessary to produce sustainable codes through the whole software life cycle, as well as estimating, design specifications, programming languages, coding, testing, integration and functional specifications.